 We use English to communicate with each other and for all process documents and reports.
 Most staff are fluent in English and all have a working level understanding of it.
 Many also speak in Malawi’s official language Chichewa.
 We have small sheets posted up in common areas at the sanctuary to help you learn a few Chichewa basics and sometimes our staff even hold language workshops for those interested to learn more while staying with us.

-The centre has 24-hour security.
-Both at the entrance gates and perimeter.
+The Wildlife Centre has 24-hour security, both at the entrance gates and perimeter.
 There are also alarm systems linked to an emergency response unit.

 While Lilongwe is relatively safe, volunteers are asked not to travel alone at night and to only use our approved taxi services in the evenings to and from any restaurants or bars.
-During any times of worker strikes or political demonstrations, volunteers are advised of relevant areas and asked to reframe from visiting near those.
+If there are strikes or political demonstrations, volunteers will be advised of which areas to avoid and other safety considerations.

-Once your application form has been submitted, you can speak with our placements staff about this.
-In the past some of our volunteers have set up GoFundMe pages that they shared online, held stalls at community events or asked their employer to match the funds they raise.
+Once your application form has been submitted, you can speak with our placements team about this.
+In the past some of our volunteers have set up GoFundMe pages, held stalls at community events or asked their employer to match the funds they raise.
 Universities often provide grants for these kinds of activities too, so it’s worth checking with yours.